espena/wp-csp-core-patches/README.md

 to run the apply script again, or bail out and allow `unsafe-inline` in your CSP header.
 The patch file format leaves for anyone to easily inspect the modifications.
 That is good from a security perspective.
-Besides, this is a temporary fix, as I assume inline scripts and styles will be removed from WordPress within a couple of iterations.
+Besides, this is a temporary fix, as I expect inline scripts and styles to be removed from WordPress in its entirety within a few iterations.

 ---